-The appeal flanked the Earth and a countdown beginning at five to twelve.
+message sent out to the public around the UNIQA Tower at dusk every evening for down beginning at five to twelve.
 In parallel with this, social media channels Facebook, Instagram, Twitter and LinkedIn were used to highlight the responsible measures in place at UNIQA.